maisarah714/Khalas/README.md

 ## Title of the project
 **`Mudaris`**

-### Introduction of the proposed mobile application
+### Introduction

-`Mudaris` is designed to provide a mean of communication between tutors and students of all ages to communicate and meet instantly and have a lesson whenever and wherever they want.
+**`Mudaris`** is designed to provide a mean of communication between tutors and students of all ages to communicate and meet instantly and have a lesson whenever and wherever they want.
 Students are able to enjoy seamless journey of finding a tutor suits their need.
 With just a few clicks, they will be able to set up a lesson meeting instantly!

-`Project Name` screens through tutors application and helps to match tutor and students based on level of studies, subjects or courses and location.
-Furthermore, students can view through potential tutors profile and choose a tutor suits their schedule, need, rating and trust. `Project Name` also provides sharing location service to ease meeting up at a specific location.
+**`Mudaris`** screens through tutors application and helps to match tutor and students based on level of studies, subjects or courses and location.
+Furthermore, students can view through potential tutors profile and choose a tutor suits their schedule, need, rating and trust. **`Mudaris`** also provides sharing location service to ease meeting up at a specific location.

-Not only, `Project Name` aims to help students to succeed in their studies, it also seek to provides job opportunities to students as to ease their financial burden.
-Fret not, `Project Name` tries to lay out a middle ground price rate which are affordable for students and profitable for tutors.
+Not only, **`Mudaris`** aims to help students to succeed in their studies, it also seek to provides job opportunities to students as to ease their financial burden.
+Fret not, **`Mudaris`** tries to lay out a middle ground price rate which are affordable for students and profitable for tutors.

-### Objective of the proposed mobile application.
-(YUS)
+### Objective (YUS)
 * To create one fully functional mobile application.
 * To giving a student a platform to find the tutor.
 * To gather all the tuto in one platform.
 * To make one platform that making student and tuto having easier communication.

-### Features and functionalities of the proposed mobile application.
-(YUS)
+### Features and functionalities (YUS)

  `Features`